 In February 2016, the FASB issued ASU No. 2016-02, Leases (Topic 842), which is meant to increase transparency and comparability among organizations by recognizing lease assets and lease liabilities on the balance sheet and disclosing key information about leasing arrangements.
 The guidance is effective for annual fiscal periods beginning after December 15, 2018.
 In July 2018, FASB issued ASU No. 2018-11 which amends the transition methods contained in ASU No. 2016-02.
-The University has early adopted the standard on a modified retrospective basis effective July 1, 2019.
-As a result, the University has recorded the finance and operating lease right-of-use (ROU) assets and liabilities related to real estate and equipment leases.
-The impact is reflected in the Consolidated Statements of Financial Position and Note 9 for the period ending June 30, 2020.
-There was no change to the beginning net assets for the period ending June 30, 2019.
+The University early adopted the standard on a modified retrospective basis effective July 1, 2019.
+As a result, the University recorded the finance and operating lease right-of-use (ROU) assets and liabilities related to real estate and equipment leases.
+The impact is reflected in the Consolidated Statements of Financial Position and Note 9 for the period ending June 30, 2021 and 2020.